Tincando/Tincando/README.md

 - ❓ The More I Learn, The Less I Know

-- ⚡ Fun fact: I like to play guitar and paint in my free time
+- ⚡ Fun fact: My profile image is generate by AI

 <br/>